 Natural England is the Government’s statutory advisor on landscape, with specific responsibilities for the designation and management of National Parks and Areas of Outstanding Natural Beauty.

 Amongst a wide range of activities in support of this role and in conserving and enhancing the local distinctiveness of England’s landscape, we are currently engaged in developing a landscape-based approach to developing an integrated framework across our landscape and biodiversity activities which reflects Defra’s ecosystem approach while still meeting our overarching statutory and international responsibilities.
 We also take a lead role on behalf of Defra in implementing the European Landscape Convention in England.

 Our newly published Corporate Plan undertakes to focus on delivery with, and through, local communities.
 As part of this we will be encouraging and supporting broad landscape-scale partnerships across urban, rural, coastal and marine areas.

-(15 April 2013) This highly acclaimed photography competition is now open for entries and the search for this year’s winner is on.
-Take inspiration from our photo gallery of previous winners, showing this country’s landscapes at their best.
+(14 May 2014) This highly acclaimed photography competition is now open for entries and the search for this year’s winner has begun.

 (20 December 2013) A new exhibition of spectacular photographs illustrating the wild beauty of all UK landscapes opened last week.